Émile Lahoud: Political career

 In 2004, his six-year presidential term was supposed to end.
 Syria, however, although initially hesitant about Lahoud's candidacy, encouraged the extension of his term for three more years, regarding him as key to their control over Lebanon.
 The extension would be possible only if the constitution was amended.
 The Syrian leadership was reported to have threatened Hariri and others into endorsing the amendment.
 The intention to extend Lahoud's term prompted significant domestic turmoil.
 Ultimately, Hariri and the parliamentary majority voted for the extension of Lahoud's presidential term until November 2007, with 96 deputies voting in favor of the amendment against 29 who were opposed.
 However, four cabinet members resigned from office on 7 September 2004 in protest of the amendment: economy minister Marwan Hamadeh, culture minister Ghazi Aridi, environment minister Farès Boueiz and refugee affairs minister Abdullah Farhat.

 On the other hand, both the Iranian government and Hezbollah viewed the extension of his term as a desirable development: Iranian President Mohammad Khatami telephoned his congratulations to Lahoud, and a delegation of top Hezbollah officials visited Lahoud to convey Nasrallah's congratulations.
 The extension of Lahoud's term is seen as a clear example of Syria's control of Lebanese politics.

 In a 2006 Der Spiegel interview, Lahoud argued that Hezbollah enjoys prestige in Lebanon, because it "freed our country".
 He further stated that although Hezbollah is a small-scale organization, it stands up to Israel and voiced his respect for Hezbollah leader Hassan Nasrallah.

-In 2007, his presidential term ended.
-However, a new president was not immediately elected.
+In 2007, his presidential term ended, but a new president was not immediately elected.
 Following a political deadlock which lasted for six months, the Lebanese parliament elected former army chief Michel Suleiman as president.

 It was claimed that Lahoud spent much of his presidency term swimming and sunbathing at the Yarzeh Country Club minutes away from the presidential palace.
 Although there were high expectations from his own Christian Maronite community and the support of the military which he had commanded in the post-war period, the unpopular Lahoud developed a reputation as a weak leader by some, largely due to following Syria on most matters.
 In line with these views, Druze leader Walid Jumblatt publicly described Lahoud as a "helpless ghost" regarding his presidency.